d-bl/GroundForge/README.md

   It is a dressed down version of the demo page, with experimental features added.
   Nodes and links invisible in the demo page are shown faint for debugging purposes.
 - Saving code changes updates the page automatically.

+Important code conventions

+- Don't catch exceptions in a `Try` but prevent them to create a `Failure` for safe execution as JavaScript.
+- Restrict the use of raw js objects to the `D3Data` class to allow execution of the other classes with a recent JVM.

 # Unit tests